Kuwaiti nationality law: Legal discrimination

 Kuwait has more than 300 non-Muslim citizens, mostly Christians and Bahais.
 In 1982, the parliament amended the constitution to bar non-Muslims from naturalization.
 There have been multiple proposals made to amend the nationality law to allow non-Muslims to become citizens, but in 2019 the government made clear that its policy was to keep "the current text."

-The late Nabeel al-Fadhel submitted an inquiry to the Constitutional Court questioning the constitutionality of barring non-Muslims from obtaining the Kuwaiti nationality.
+The late Nabil Al Fadl submitted an inquiry to the Constitutional Court questioning the constitutionality of barring non-Muslims from obtaining the Kuwaiti nationality.
 The most recent proposal was made by Saleh Ashour who suggested the repeal of item 5 of article 4 of the nationality law.